cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 * You want to be able to easily add changes to your system in the future.
 See Cosmos SDK's migrations.
 * You want to open up so that players can decide to play for money with different tokens.
 See Cosmos SDK's IBC.

-The Cosmos SDK will assist you in attending all these concerns without having to reinvent the wheel.
+The Cosmos SDK will assist you in attending to all these concerns without having to reinvent the wheel.
 Let's go.

 </ExpansionPanel>